 The British are very reserved and private people.
-They do not like to put their emotions on public display.
-They are generally not very openly demonstrative, and they do not appreciate other people's arms around their shoulders, unless they are close friends.
+They do not like physical contact, unless they are close friends.
 Privacy is extremely important and this means not asking personal questions.
 Kissing is often reserved to family members in the privacy of home.